neulab/tranx-study/task5-2/README.md

-The client is run through `python main.py <additional arguments>`, where `<additional arguments>` represents different interactions with the blog APIs, and will be defined below.
+The client is run through `python3 main.py <additional arguments>`, where `<additional arguments>` represents different interactions with the blog APIs, and will be defined below.
 If the arguments provided are illegal, please print `Arguments Error!` and exit the program.

 - `read_user_posts <userid>`: prints all the posts published by given user ID, in the following format: